safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise1.md

 <br>**6) Publish to Server**
 <br>Publish the workspace to FME Server.

-If its saved, choose the previously created FME Server connection, or select Add Web Connection again from the dropdown menu and reconnect with the provided credentiels:
+If its saved, choose the previously created FME Server connection.
+Or, select Add Web Connection again from the dropdown menu to reconnect with the provided credentiels:

 - **FME Server URL:** http://localhost
 - **Username:** admin